Syamsudin Noor International Airport: Independence era

 The airport was previously designated as an international airport; however, it did not operate regular international flights, aside from seasonal services to Jeddah, Saudi Arabia, to accommodate Hajj pilgrims traveling to Mecca.
 Due to the absence of consistent international traffic, the Ministry of Transportation revoked the airport’s authorization to serve international routes on 2 April 2024, although Hajj flights continue to be permitted.
-The South Kalimantan provincial government is actively working to restore the airport's international status and launch direct international flights to Malaysia and Singapore.
+The airport regained its international status in May 2025, followed by the launch of its first scheduled international flight to Kuala Lumpur, Malaysia, operated by AirAsia in October 2025.
+Plans are also underway to introduce additional international flights to destinations such as Singapore.